Hello from Aruba! I’m now over halfway through my four month trip, which is the longest trip I’ve ever taken.

 Admittedly I usually wait until I arrive at beachy, holiday destinations to purchase a full size bottle (as I can’t take it in my carry on, which is understandably priced higher.

 If you know of anywhere in the world that it is cheaper I would love to know!

 Where we don’t finish a bottle of sunscreen before the next destination, we can check a bag for the flight purely so we can take the large bottle of sunscreen with us, but this defeats some of the benefit of traveling HLO in the first place.

 In the scheme of things these are very minor quibbles during what has been a wonderful trip so far.

-If you are considering travelling HLO for a long period of time, especially in hot climates and staying in luxury hotels, consider how you will cope with these two frustrations!
+If you are considering traveling HLO for a long period of time, especially in hot climates and staying in luxury hotels, consider how you will cope with these two frustrations!

-What have been your biggest difficulties in travelling long term with only hand luggage?
+What have been your biggest difficulties in traveling long term with only hand luggage?